System Design Space

 1,000

 Formula: budget = (1 - SLO) * period.
-For example, with a 99.9% SLO over 30 days, you get about 43 minutes of downtime budget.
+For example, with a 99.9% SLO over 30 days, the service has about 43 minutes of downtime budget.

-Calculator 2: burn rate and remaining budget
+Calculator 2: budget burn rate

 Observed error rate